Baptist Director of Thoracic Oncology Research Answers Your Lung Cancer Questions

 The Incidental Pulmonary Nodule Program allows us to track such patients with their permission and that of their doctors.
 This tracking system helps reduce the risk that patients’ cancer will not be treated until it is widespread and too late for a cure.

-Since 2016, we have found about 100 patients with lung cancer through this program.
-Four out of five of these patients were in stage 1—when the cancer can most likely be cured.
+Since 2016, we have found hundreds of cases of patients with lung cancer through this program.
+Four out of five of these patients were in stage 1 — when the cancer can most likely be cured.

 Q. How does the multidisciplinary thoracic oncology program treat patients differently from other programs in the Mid-South?